-- ‘Value as of’ Date–When you first open the Savings Bond Calculator, it shows what your bonds are worth today.
+- ‘Value as of’ Date–When you first open the Savings Bond Calculator, it shows what your paper bonds are worth today.
 If you want to see what they're worth in other months, you can change the 'Value as of' date.
-The Calculator can show what your bonds are worth in any month from January 1996 through the current rate period.
+The Calculator can show what your paper bonds are worth in any month from January 1996 through the current rate period.

-- Total Interest–The combined amount of payable interest accumulated by the bonds listed in this inventory through the date listed in the ‘Value as of’ box.
+- Total Interest–The combined amount of payable interest accumulated by the paper bonds listed in this inventory through the date listed in the ‘Value as of’ box.

-- Interest–The amount of interest each bond has accumulated from its Issue Date through the ‘Value as of’ date.
+- Interest–The amount of interest each paper bond has accumulated from its Issue Date through the ‘Value as of’ date.

 Note: If a bond was issued May 1997 or later and it’s cashed before it’s five years old, it’s subject to a three-month interest penalty.
 The interest shown here incorporates this penalty.

-- Value–What each bond is worth as of the date given in the ‘Value as of’ field.
+- Value–What each paper bond is worth as of the date given in the ‘Value as of’ field.

 - Interest Rate–The interest rate each bond is earning in the date listed in the ‘Value as of’ field.
 We use this rate to calculate the interest that accumulates on the Next Accrual Date.